Meter Maid

 I called the city of Toronto Parking people to ask what methods are used to mark tires.
 He told me chalking, noting the location of the valve and a third method of which he didn't know.
 Is there a third method if so what is it?

-Asked by doneworking almost 11 years ago
+Asked by doneworking about 11 years ago

 Hi I'm interested in becoming a meter-maid.
 Can you tell me how long the training was for this position and if you had on the job training as well?

-Asked by ChristineR. over 10 years ago
+Asked by ChristineR. almost 11 years ago

 Today I attempted to drive away from receiving a parking ticket in Dundas ON because my understanding is if it hasn't been put it on the vehicle I am not obligated to pay it.
 The officer threatened to write me a ticket for $5000.
 Is this real?